 These FAQs share Landgate’s responses to the most common questions asked by industry and community on WA strata reform.

 Please scroll down through this page to find what you’re looking for, as questions are grouped under a wide range of topics.

 The following terms are abbreviated in the FAQs:

-- The amended Strata Titles Act 1985 is written as ‘amended STA’.
+- The Strata Titles Act 1985, which was amended recently, is written as ‘amended STA’.

 - The Strata Titles (General) Regulations 2019 is written as ‘STGR’.